srh-farghaly/SDET-2025/README.md

 ### **3- mystore-Automation**

 * Performs E2E testing for the **My Store** application.
-* Covers homepage search and other UI flows.
+* Covers homepage search for a certain item.
 * **Command to run locally** (example search test):

 ```bash